Tosontsengel, Zavkhan: Climate

 Tosontsengel has a subarctic climate (Köppen climate classification Dwc) with mild summers and bitterly cold winters.
 The average minimum temperature in January is −36.2 °C, and temperatures as low as −52.9 °C have been recorded.
 Most precipitation falls in the summer as rain, with some snow in the adjacent months of May and September.
 Winters are very dry.
 The wind causes the snow to drift, making it difficult for the nomadic herders to keep their animals alive.

 Barometric pressure record

 The highest barometric pressure ever recorded on Earth was 1085.7 mb, measured in Tosontsengel on 19 December 2001.
+The actual reading was 846.5 mb, before adjustment to sea level.

 Population

 The population of Tosontsengel is about 9,000.
 The population of the sum center is about 920 families (about 5,000 people) in winter and about 680 in summer.
 There are two schools (elementary through high school), a trade school, and a hospital in the sum center.
 Outside of the main sum are two large fields owned by a foreigner, Tom Phillips, which provide most of the vegetables for the town.